itorres/itorres.net/_posts/2014/01/2014-01-10-favourite-articles.md

 ---

-Steven Levy at his best: [How the NSA Almost Killed the Internet][1].
+Steven Levy at his best: "[How the NSA Almost Killed the Internet][1]".
 A great summary of every leak (to date) and its political and economic significance.

 [1]: http://www.wired.com/threatlevel/2014/01/how-the-us-almost-killed-the-internet/